KausarAhmadTasin/KausarAhmadTasin/README.md

 ## 🎯 Goals for the Future

 I'm committed to enhancing my skills and contributing to meaningful projects.
 My goal is to [mention your long-term career or project goals].
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Frond-End web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NEXT.js
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...